ksudhir007/mizu/docs/index.md

 ## Key Features

-* Real time view of all HTTP requests, REST and gRPC API calls
+* Real-time view of all HTTP requests, REST and gRPC API calls
 * Simple and powerful CLI
 * No installation or code instrumentation
 * `mizu` works completely on premises (on-prem)

 ## Quick Start
-`mizu` is a <50MB program written in Golang, you can download and run.
+`mizu` is a <50MB program (written in Golang) that you can download and run

 Download `mizu`: